wandwramp/toolchain/README.md

 by `trim` to create a .mem file which can be used as part of Vivado's synthesis tool when loading new versions of WRAMPmon onto physical Basys3 boards.

+`wobj` is also included in this repositroy, `wobj` is an object viewer and disassembler in one.
+`wobj` takes .o files, and displays on stdout.

 ## Usage

 `wasm` takes a single input file and produces a single output file, which defaults to